Welcome to Old Photo Specialists (since 1971)!

-All delivered reproductions include a lifetime warranty against fading and water damage (we lacquer finish all reprints for extra longevity).
-It must be stated here that our favorite items to work on are the large antique oval photographs (they come in many sizes and shapes) and the panoramic photos form WW1, WW2, the Spanish American War, and various family reunions and special events.
-Do not attempt to open a panoramic that has been rolled up as years of being in tubes have made the emulsions brittle.
+All of our print reproductions include a lifetime warranty against fading and water damage (we lacquer finish all of our prints for extra longevity).
+It must be stated here that our favorite items to restore are the large antique oval photographs (they come in many sizes and shapes)as well as panoramic photos from WW1, WW2, the Spanish American War, and various family reunions and special events.
+Do not attempt to open a panoramic that has been rolled up as years of being in tubes will have made the emulsions brittle.
 Unrolling the photo may result in permanent damage to the original.
 Also, improper removal of a large convex prints from the frame can also result in damage to the print as well as the glass, which is very expensive to replace.

 Our staff includes: